Why All Future Netflix Originals Are Making This Huge Change

 The most dangerous thing in Hawkins, IA might not actually be the Mind Flayer.
 According to a new study from the anti-smoking group the Truth Initiative, cigarettes are plaguing the storylines and characters on Stranger Things.
 The group cited a 44% increase in depictions of smoking between the first and second seasons of the hit show, prompting Netflix to implement some changes.

 “Netflix strongly supports artistic expression,” a company spokesman said in a statement to Variety.
-“We also recognize that smoking is harmful and when portrayed positively on screen can adversely influence young people.”
+“We also recognise that smoking is harmful and when portrayed positively on screen can adversely influence young people.”

 Advertisement